mnemnion/loon/notes/clua/syntax.md

 `#!#{}` creates an immutable set. `#_#!#{}` parses and discards an immutable set without creating it. `#!#_#{}` is a parse error, because there is a hash-modifier context and that statement doesn't make sense.

-The Clua reader may not currently be extended by the runtime to use the `#` modifier.
+The Clu reader may not currently be extended by the runtime to use the `#` modifier.
 At least not legally.
 But that doesn't matter because of

 ###The Syntax Boundary Marker